Supersedes 032 FW 6, FWM 189, 4/19/95

 B. The Department’s standard award terms and conditions specifically state that, “Acceptance of a Federal Financial Assistance award from the Department of the Interior carries with it the responsibility to be aware of and comply with the terms and conditions of award.
 Acceptance is defined as the start of work, drawing down funds, or accepting the award via electronic means.”
 It is not necessary to have the recipient sign a grant or cooperative agreement award document to consider it accepted.

 For more information about this policy, contact the Branch of Financial Assistance Policy and Oversight.
-For more information about this Web site, contact Krista Bibb is the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb is the Division of Policy, Performance, and Management Programs.